-Our team started by examining snow depth measurements recorded at Spokane's five resorts and data available from the website On the Snow (www.onthesnow.com) for the years 2009-2017.
-We then proceeded to examine simulated historical snow data as well as projected future snow data for the five resorts by using the following tools in CIRC's Climate Toolbox:
+Our team started by examining snow depth measurements recorded at Spokane's five resorts and available from the website On the Snow (www.onthesnow.com) for the years 1996-2006.
+(Note: Schweitzer Mountain is missing data for 2009.)
+We then proceeded to examine simulated historical snow data as well as projected future snow data for the five resorts by using the following tools in CIRC's Northwest Climate Toolbox:

-- Historical Climate Tracker
+- The Climate Mapper Tool

 - The Future Boxplots Tool

-- The Climate Mapper Tool
+- Historical Climate Tracker